IntersectMBO/cardano-updates/quarterly/2023-04-25-consensus.md

   feedback.
     - We plugged the new DoS vector identified during the aforementioned presentation.
-- We developed a generator for adversarial leader schedules, which will be used to test the Genesis design.
+- We developed a generator for adversarial leader schedules that satisfy key Ouroboros properties, which will be used to test the Genesis design.
     - The generator enables use of smaller Ouroboros parameters, which makes extrema more likely and counterxamples easier interpret.
-- We stated Ouroboros properties as invariants, and updated the latest design iteration.
+- We wrote up the latest design iteration.
 - We continued benchmarking the Chain Sync Jumping prototype.
 In particular:
     - We debugged the prototype's performance regression, and unmasked the actual cause by patching our initial theory (bad queuing behavior)